-Chameleon work to scramble packet metadata using OpenVPN 256-bit protocol to allow users to bypass DPI (Deep Packet Inspection) in countries with aggressive internet censorship, such as China, Russia, UAE, Turkey, and Syria.
+The Chameleon feature works to scramble packet metadata using the OpenVPN 256-bit protocol.
+This then allows users to bypass DPI (Deep Packet Inspection) in countries with aggressive internet censorship, such as China, Russia, UAE, Turkey, and Syria.

-Additionally, VyprVPN has a kill-switch function that blocks your internet traffic whenever your VPN connection drops.
-Similarly, they have a Cloud feature to allow users to access cloud servers with an additional layer of security.
+Additionally, the kill switch function on VyprVPN blocks your internet traffic whenever it senses a drop in your VPN connection.
+Similarly, they have a Cloud feature that lets users to access cloud servers worry-free with the additional layer of security offered by the VPN.

-You can give VyprVPN a 3-day test run to decide if it’s suitable for you.
-It’s a good idea to try it out first as the VPN service provider does not allow a refund after you’ve signed up.
-However, when it comes to subscription plans, VyprVPN has the best all-round choice that is billed annually.
-The Premium plan may be a bit pricey, but it comes with all the advanced features that will come in super handy.
+You should take the VyprVPN a try out first if you’re interested as they do not allow a refund once you’ve signed up.
+However, when it comes to subscription plans, VyprVPN is the best all-rounder for affordable pricing billed annually.
+The Premium plan may be a bit pricey, but it comes with all the advanced features that is worth every penny.